The theories surrounding

 principles of free market competition.

-concur that free trade agreements boost international trade, while barriers to
+that free trade agreements boost international trade, while barriers to free

-free trade harm trading patterns.
-Nevertheless, certain foreign governments
+trade harm trading patterns.
+Nevertheless, certain foreign governments employ

 economic downturn resulting from the COVID pandemic and the heightened